-The vegetable plants in your farm require constant care and attention to stay healthy.
-The key is to keep them moist but not soggy; feed them regularly; and protect them from pests like aphids, snails, slugs, caterpillars, leafhoppers, and more.
+The vegetable plants on your farm require constant care and attention to stay healthy.
+The key is to keep them moist but not soggy, feed them regularly, and protect them from pests like aphids, snails, slugs, caterpillars, leafhoppers, and more.

-Before learning to maintain and keep your vegetable farm healthy, let’s know what a vegetable garden is first off.
+Before learning to maintain and keep your vegetable farm healthy, let’s define a vegetable garden.

 What is a Vegetable Farm?